wizmo2/ha-ovpn2mqtt/Readme.md

 ### Requirements
 - MQTT Broker (for example, use the HA Mosquitto Addon )
 - MQTT enabled in Home-Assistant (Add MQTT integration)
 - You will need to know the location of the OpenVPN state log file. _The default location is `/etc/openvpn/<server>` folder.
-The location can be chnaged in the OpenVpn server configuration file, for example 'state /var/logs/openvpn-status.log`_
+The location can be changed in the OpenVPN server configuration file, for example 'state /var/logs/openvpn/status.log`_
-- 'root' access on the OpenVPN host maybe required to view the log file
+- 'root' access on the OpenVPN host maybe required to view the log file and install
 - Clone this repository
 ```
 cd ~